Ahmedabad Metro

-Ahmedabad Metro is a rapid transit system for the cities of Ahmedabad and Gandhinagar in Gujarat state of India.
+Ahmedabad Metro is a rapid transit system for the cities of Ahmedabad, Gandhinagar, and GIFT City in Gujarat state of India.
+Currently the network is 60.06 km long and has 47 operational stations.

 The Gujarat Metro Rail Corporation Limited was established in February 2010 and the 40.03 km long Phase–1 of the project was approved in October 2013 with two corridors, North–South and East–West.
 The construction started on 14 March 2015.
-A 6.5 km section of East–West corridor was inaugurated on 4 March 2019 and was opened to the public on 6 March 2019.
-The rest of the Phase–1 was inaugurated on 30 September 2022 and opened to public on 2 and 6 October 2022.
+A 6.5 km section of East–West corridor was inaugurated on 4 March 2019 and opened to the public on 6 March 2019.
+The rest of the Phase–1 was inaugurated on 30 September 2022 and opened to public on 2 and 6 October 2022; except the Thaltej Gam end and three stations.

-The stations of Kankaria East, Sabarmati Railway Station and Thaltej Gam are not yet ready.
-When travelling underground, there is an announcement in the train that says the next station will be skipped.
-The tracks from Thaltej station to Thaltej Gam station are not yet ready.
-The announcements in train are in Gujarati, Hindi and English.
-The duration between two trains is 30 minutes.